Make your WordPress site work for you

-You only appreciate the value of a backup plugin when something goes wrong.
+You only appreciate the value of a backup plugin when something goes horribly wrong.

-The rest of the time you forget you have it installed.
+The rest of the time you can forget that you even have it installed.

 One of the problems with a free solution for backup plugins is not with making backups.
 It is with the ease of restoring when you have a problem.